areed98/QC-Foodies/README.md

 Log-in to keep up with other QCFoodies and interact with them as well.
 Create your own post (including a photo) or add a comment on other user's posts based on your experience if you had the same food or drink.
 Rate or like the post.

-QC Foodies is Charlotte based however open to the Foodie post from other areas of the world!
+QC Foodies is Charlotte based, however open to the Foodie posts from other areas of the world!
 Share your favorites with other interested foodies!

 ## Technologies Used
-### Front-End
+### Front-End:
+- Javascript
+- HTML
+- CSS
+- Bulma

-### Back-End
+### Back-End:
+- SQL
+- Node.js
+- Cloudinary

 ## Installation